muhammed-ayman/muhammed-ayman/README.md

 ### Connect with me:
 You can find me on [Twitter][twitter] and [Linkedin][linkedin].
 Also, I'm available on **Discord** as **Oppikn#3363** and you'll probably find me on freenode IRC channels as **Oppikn** and most probably on **##php channel**

-- :thought_balloon: I’m currently studying High Energy Physics and working as a Full-Stack Web Developer
+- 🔭 I’m currently studying High Energy Physics and working as a Full-Stack Web Developer
+- 📄 I'm also working on developing a [PHP MVC framework][mvc]
-- :goal_net: 2021 Goals: Contribute more to Open Source projects
+- 🎯 2021 Goals: Contribute more to Open Source projects
-- :star2: Fun fact: I love music but I don't have any skills playing it :"
+- 🎵 Fun fact: I love music but I don't have any skills playing it :"
+- 💬 Ask me about anything!
+- 😄 Pronouns: He/Him

 ### GitHub Stats